MicrosoftDocs/architecture-center/docs/example-scenario/iot/strawberry-farm-example.md

 ## Solution

-Tailwind wants an Internet of Things (IoT) solution to help them collect and measure real-time data across their farm, which will help them achieve more consistent agricultural output.
+Tailwind wants an IoT solution to help them collect and measure real-time data across their farm, which will help them achieve more consistent agricultural output.
 The solution should include collecting data like temperature, getting insights from the data like temperature too hot or cold, and taking effective actions like adjusting thermostats.

 The following use cases are examples of applying IoT process loop patterns to this real-world scenario: